 As already stated, ICANN fulfils this responsibility among other things by contractually specifying for the various participants the data which must mandatorily be collected and retained.
 With these legitimate provisions, ICANN specifies a purpose for the processing operation overall and thus becomes joint controller in addition to registry and registrar.

-It should be noted that ICANN´s responsibility is unaffected by the fact that certain requirements have been discussed by many stakeholders or have been a community effort.
-Such joint discussion or drafting of certain policies of requirements do not affect ICANN´s role as the entity ultimately requiring the contracted parties to act in accordance with the policies issued by ICANN.
+It should be noted that ICANN´s responsibility is unaffected by the fact that certain requirements have been decided upon by multiple stakeholders or have determined and put into effect through a community effort.
+Such joint discussion or drafting of certain policies or requirements does not place ICANN in a role as the entity ultimately requiring the contracted parties to act in accordance with the policies issued by ICANN.

 Joint and several liability

-Pursuant to joint responsibility, the data subject in accordance with Art.
-26 (3) GDPR may as a general rule fully assert its claims vis-à-vis all controllers, regardless of the contractual allocation.
+Pursuant to the joint responsibilities of all joint controllers herein, the data subject in accordance with Art.
+26 (3) GDPR, may as a general rule fully assert its claims vis-à-vis to all controllers, regardless of the contractual allocation.

 Even with a clear distribution of the responsibility between the controllers, all controllers are liable vis-à-vis external parties for the overall processing operation.